-Being enlisted as a loved one’s best man is a big deal, and there are plenty of best man duties involved — including figuring out how to write a best man speech.
-Yes, it’s tradition for the best man to give a speech during the reception, so it’s time to prepare to take on that responsibility. that If you’re feeling a little nervous about giving a toast in front of a crowd, that’s totally understandable, especially if public speaking isn’t your forte.
-But with a little forethought and a lot of practice, you’ll be wowing the crowd with your best man speech in no time.
+Being enlisted as someone's best man is a big deal, and there are plenty of best man duties involved—including figuring out how to write a best man speech.
+Yes, it’s tradition for the best man to give a wedding speech during the reception, so it’s time to prep for that responsibility.
+If you’re feeling a little nervous about giving a toast in front of a crowd, that’s totally normal, especially if public speaking isn’t your forte.
+But with a little forethought, planning, and a lot of practice, you’ll be wowing everyone with your best man speech in no time.
+Here are nine steps to writing a short best man speech that's sweet and to the point—and how you can ace the delivery.

 1. Plan out your best man speech ahead of time.

 Presuming you’re not reading this the night before the wedding, you should give yourself plenty of time—at least one month—to write your best man speech.
-The weeks leading up to the wedding, especially participating as such a crucial part of the wedding party, become hectic.
-With all of the events you’ll be encouraged or required to attend, you may very well lose sight of time.
-It’s better to think ahead so you relieve some of the pressure.
+The weeks leading up to the wedding day, especially participating as such a crucial part of the wedding party, can become hectic.
+With all of the events you’ll be encouraged or required to attend (on top of keeping up with your own personal life), you may very well lose sight of time.
+It’s better to plan ahead so you relieve some of the pressure when it's time to write an awesome best man speech.

 2. Start your best man speech by expressing gratitude.

-If you’re wondering how to write a best man speech, we recommend beginning every speech by introducing yourself, then expressing gratitude to those you think deserve a special shout out.
-Thank the couple’s parents for raising such great people, thank your friend for having you here, thank the guests for coming, thank the bartender for providing beer.
-It’s a low-key way to ease yourself into the best man speech and make sure those who deserve thanks feel appreciated.
+If you’re wondering how to write a best man speech, we recommend beginning the speech by stepping onto the dance floor and saying good evening to the crowd (you can write this as a note at the top of your speech as a reminder in case you get nervous).
+The opening line of your speech should introduce yourself as the best man and then express gratitude to those you think deserve a special shout out.
+Thank the couple’s parents for raising such great people, thank your friend for having you here, thank the guests for coming, and maybe throw in a one-liner thanking the bartender for a few laughs.
+It’s a low-key way to break the ice, ease yourself into the best man speech, and make sure those who deserve thanks feel appreciated.

 3. Then, talk about your relationship with the groom.

 Beyond introducing your name, a big part of how to write a best man speech is talking about your relationship with the groom.
-Talk about how you met him and what kind of guy he is.
-If you can think of an anecdote that really sums up the kind of person he is, whether that’s charming, funny, or thoughtful, use it.
-But, if you’re going to use an anecdote, it will be more meaningful if you link it to his partner.
-For example, maybe he’s incredibly outgoing, but forgetful.
-His new spouse is more thoughtful and organized.
-If you start with an anecdote of his forgetfulness, and later follow up with a time you saw his partner’s organizational skills help him out big time, and that’s a moment you knew they were the real deal—that’s perfect.
+Talk about how you met him, how long you've known each other, and what kind of great friend he is.
+If you can think of an anecdote or funny story that really sums up the kind of person he is, whether that’s charming, warm-hearted, or thoughtful, use it.
+A funny best man speech is always memorable, but if you’re going to use an anecdote, linking that story to his partner when possible will make it even more meaningful.
+For example, maybe he’s incredibly outgoing but forgetful, while his new spouse is more thoughtful and organized.
+If you start with an anecdote of his forgetfulness and later follow up with a time you saw his partner’s organizational skills help him out big time—and that’s a moment you knew they were the real deal—that’s a perfect icebreaker.

 4. Focus on the couple's relationship, and not just your own.

-Presuming you’ve known the groom for longer than he’s know his partner, you can definitely start your best man toast by recalling the earlier times in your friendship, but then skip ahead to when he met his partner.
+Presuming you’ve known the groom for longer than he’s know his partner, you can definitely start your best man toast by sharing an inside joke and recalling the earlier times in your friendship, but then you should skip ahead to when he met his partner.
 Think of a story that epitomizes their relationship.
-If you can talk about the time when you realized his partner was “the one” for your buddy, use that.
-Maybe your groom told you one week after meeting his partner that they were going to get married, and you thought he was absolutely bonkers, but here you are.
-Maybe you’ve known your groom for a long, long time – if you’re his brother, for example.
-You’ve probably always had an idea of what his perfect partner would look like – but the one sitting in front of you exceeds all expectations.
-Emphasize how happy you are for your pal that he’s found someone so perfect for him.
+If you can talk about the exact moment when you realized his partner was “The One” for him, include that.
+Maybe your buddy told you one week after meeting his partner that they were going to get married, and you thought he was absolutely bonkers, but here you are.
+Maybe you’ve known the groom for a long, long time—for example, if you’re his brother or you've been best friends since elementary school.
+You’ve probably always had an idea of what his perfect partner would look like, but the one sitting in front of you exceeds all expectations.
+Emphasize that he's a great guy and how happy you are for your pal that he’s found someone so perfect for him.

 7. Practice, practice, practice.